I will take the sun in my mouth

 to dash against darkness

-This photo is an almost exact rendition of the Mississippi slough where my first love kept his skiff, a fishing skiff.
+This photo is an almost exact rendition of the Mississippi slough where my first love kept his skiff, a hunting and fishing skiff.
 It was one of the first places we went together and we spent many days on the Mississippi, swimming, fishing, boating.
 It’s where our families gathered in boathouses for meals and drank not a few beers.
 (The river is a natural coolant in summer.)
 Our dogs ran on those beaches, our children learned to swim against the current, and we learned together how to launch our boats.
 The best of days—river born.

 Home again, home again…